Albert Fritz: Sexual assault allegations and dismissal

 On 23 January 2022, Premier Winde suspended Fritz as the Provincial Minister for Community Safety after receiving "serious allegations" against him.
 The following day, 24 January 2022, News24 reported that Fritz was allegedly suspended over sexual assault allegations but neither Winde nor his office confirmed this at the time.
 Fritz also requested to step down as the interim provincial leader of the DA in the Western Cape until the completion of the investigation into the allegations made against him, which the DA accepted.
 Deputy interim provincial leader Tertuis Simmers was the acting provincial leader for the time being.
-Winde has appointed the Provincial Minister for Cultural Affairs and Sport Anroux Marais to act as Minister for Community Safety while the allegations against Fritz were investigated.
+Winde appointed the Provincial Minister for Cultural Affairs and Sport Anroux Marais to act as Minister for Community Safety while the allegations against Fritz were investigated.

 On 26 January 2022, Advocate Jennifer Williams was appointed to investigate the sexual assault allegations against Fritz.
 The South African Police Service announced on 27 January that they had opened an inquiry into allegations against Fritz.
 The chairperson of Parliament's Portfolio Committee on Employment and Labour Mary-Ann Dunjwa condemned Fritz's alleged sexual misconduct.
 Winde confirmed on 30 January that Fritz was suspended over "serious sexual assault allegations" after he previously did not specify why Fritz was suspended.

 Fritz and four other provincial government officials, who have also been suspended, allegedly targeted young women to harass them sexually.
 The Sunday Times reported that Fritz sent late-night WhatsApp messages to young women asking them to come to his room during government trips and DA party activities.

 On 1 March 2022, Winde fired Fritz as Community Safety Provincial Minister after an independent report found sufficient evidence of sexual misconduct.
 Winde said on Fritz's axing: "Having gone through this report carefully, it is clear to me that Mr Fritz is not a fit and proper person to hold any position in my executive council."
 Fritz resigned as a DA member later that day after the party gave him 24 hours to explain why he should not be suspended from the provincial caucus and party activities.
 Fritz has denied the allegations, calling it an 'anonymous and protected political smear'.
 Interim deputy provincial leader Tertuis Simmers replaced him as interim provincial leader, while Reagen Allen took over as Provincial Minister of Community Safety.